-The relationship between Modjeska and her boss soured, then became impossible.
 The cultural divide between them was too great, their motives too divergent.

 "She came from a highly religious family," Modjeska said.
 "I didn't say Christian; I said religious.
 She thought quite often that I was an awful creature.
 She did not want me to work with the NAACP.
 I said, 'Am I bringing production?'
 She said, 'Yes.'
 I said, 'Well, what's the gripe?'
 She just thought that I ought not be in it.